Tom910/personal-blog/src/content/blog/2024-01-17-interview-experience.md

 ![levels of companies](/assets/article-interview/coding-step.webp)

 In general, it is algorithmic tasks.
 When you need to understand the problem, find a good solution, and write code.
-But as usual, it’s not all simple.
+But as usual, it’s not that simple.
 Usually, companies have a checklist of things they expect from you in this section.
 For example:

 - Communication - How do you discuss this task?
 Do you ask enough questions?
 - Problem-solving - How do you solve this task?
 Can you find a good solution?
 - Coding - How do you write code?
 Can you write code without mistakes?
 How fast can you write code?
 What is the quality of your code?
 - Testing - Can you test your code?
 Does it contain bugs?

 You cannot start writing code immediately after receiving a task.
 You will not cover all aspects.
 It is better to have a style of solving tasks that covers all of these points.
-Here is the style I use:
+Here is my approach:
 - Read and understand the task.
 Also, ask questions about constraints and edge cases.
 - Retell the task in your own words.
 - Write input and output data and recheck it with the interviewer.
 - Tell the idea of how you will solve this task with the complexity of the solution.
 - Write code.
-- Inline debug in code without running code.
+- Debug you code line by line without running it.
-- Collect the final complexity of the solution.
+- Tell the final complexity of the solution.
 - Move to the next task.

 Usually, you have less than 40 minutes to solve 2 tasks.
-So, you need to prepare to do it fast because any problems, and you will be out of time.
-In level 1-2 companies, they usually ask 2 medium or 1 medium and 1 hard leetcode task.
-Sometimes 2 hard tasks -_- but not often.
+So, you need to prepare to do it fast because any problem may be the reason you’re out of time.
+In level 1-2 companies, they usually ask 2 medium or 1 medium and 1 hard Leetcode task.
+Sometimes even 2 hard problems -_- but not often.
 So, you need to be able to solve medium tasks in less than 20 minutes.

 Some companies expect that you will write code that will pass tests.
-So, you need to be able to write working code and have excellent skills in your language (you can choose on the interview).
+So, you need to be able to write working code and have excellent skills in your programming language (you can choose on the interview).
 Because every minute you spend on debugging is a minute that you don't have for solving the next task.

-Some companies also have variations of coding interviews like object design interviews.
-When you need to design classes and connections between them.
+Also you can meet one more variation of coding interviews like object design interviews.
+It’s when you need to design classes and connections between them.
 But I didn't have this experience and didn't prepare for it.

 Some companies have different lists of topics for coding interviews.
 For example, a company can ban any DP tasks, and you will not have them (thank them for that).
 Or a company usually asks graph/tree tasks, or tasks over strings/numbers or mathematical tasks.
 Again, preparation is a key aspect of increasing your chance to pass the interview.

 ### My preparation for Coding interviews

 As an example, I have solved a total of 175 LeetCode tasks (52 easy, 106 medium, 17 hard) (some tasks I have already solved 3+ times).
-I also have an additional repository where I solve tasks that don't have leetcode or are under premium with 80 solved tasks.
+I also have an additional repository where I solve tasks that don't have Leetcode or are under premium with 80 solved tasks.
 Additionally, I passed courses related to algorithmics and watched a lot of videos about algorithms.
 As a recommendation, prepare by a list of important tasks like [blind 75](https://leetcode.com/discuss/general-discussion/460599/blind-75-leetcode-questions) and [similar lists based on algorithmic approaches](https://dev.to/codinglanguages/how-to-learn-not-memorize-any-algorithm-or-data-structure-analysis-of-20-problem-solving-techniques-you-must-know-d77).

 ## System design interviews